pdefusco/CML2CDE/README.md

 * Spark Job files (jar, python or java ok)
 * XML Files corresponding to the Spark Oozie Actions you want to migrate

+Open Notebook ```“5_Oozie2CDESpark.ipynb”``` and follow the instructions in the comments.

+## Part 6: Converting Spark Oozie Actions to Airflow CDE Jobs Programmatically

+Continuing from notebook 5, this notebook implements a series of methods to convert Oozie Workflows to Airflow CDE DAGs.

+Open notebook ```“6_Oozie2CDEAirflow.ipynb”``` and follow the instructions in the comments.

+## Part 7: Using the oozie2cde Module

+Building up from notebooks 4 - 6, this notebooks puts everything together in an api called "oozie2cde".
+The API is located in the "oozie2cde" folder and is easily replicable on your local machine.

+Open notebook ```“7_Using_Oozie2CDE.ipynb”``` and follow the instructions in the comments.